Norgestimate: Generic names

 Norgestimate is the generic name of the drug and its INN, USAN, USP, BAN, and DCF.
 It is also known by its developmental code name ORF-10131.

 Brand names

 Norgestimate is marketed in combination with ethinylestradiol as a birth control pill under the brand names Amicette, Cilest, Cyclen, Edelsin, Effiprev, Estarylla, MonoNessa, Orlon, Ortho Tri-Cyclen, Ortho Tri-Cyclen Lo, Ortho-Cyclen, Pramino, Previfem, Sprintec, Triafemi, TriCilest, Tri-Cyclen, Tri-Cyclen LO, Tridette, Tri-Estarylla, Tri-Linyah, TriNessa, Tri-Previfem, and Tri-Sprintec.
-It is marketed in combination with estradiol for menopausal hormone therapy under the brand name Prefest only.
+It is marketed in combination with estradiol for menopausal hormone therapy under the brand name Prefest.

 Availability

 Norgestimate in combination with ethinylestradiol is marketed widely throughout the world, including in the United States, Canada, the United Kingdom, Ireland, elsewhere throughout Europe, South Africa, Latin America, and Asia.
-It is not listed as being marketed in Australia, New Zealand, Japan, South Korea, China, India, or certain other countries.
-Unlike the combined birth control pills of norgestimate with ethinylestradiol, the combination of norgestimate with estradiol, sold under the brand name Prefest for menopausal hormone therapy, is reportedly only marketed currently in the United States and Brazil.
+Unlike the combined birth control pills of norgestimate with ethinylestradiol, the combination of norgestimate with estradiol, sold under the brand name Prefest for menopausal hormone therapy, is reportedly only marketed in the United States and Brazil.